E Pluribus Wiggum: Controversy

 The episode caused controversy prior to its broadcast in Argentina, over an exchange between Lenny and Carl.
 Carl says "I could really go for some kind of military dictator, like Juan Perón.
 When he 'disappeared' you, you stayed 'disappeared'!".
-Carl's comment is a reference to the Dirty War in Argentina, a period of military dictatorship (1976–1983) during which as many as 30,000 Argentines disappeared, and is largely regarded as having begun during Perón's last government with the Triple A, a death squad which killed many left-wing dissidents.
+Carl's comment is a reference to the National Reorganization Process, a period of military dictatorship (1976–1983) during Dirty War in which as many as 30,000 Argentines disappeared, and is largely regarded as having begun during Perón's last government with the Triple A, a death squad which killed many left-wing dissidents.
 However, these disappearances occurred systematically during the military dictatorship, which began almost two years after Peron's death.
 The clip was viewed on YouTube over ten thousand times in Argentina and some politicians in the country called for the episode to be censored or banned.

 Lorenzo Pepe, former Argentinian congressman and president of the Juan Domingo Perón Institute said "this type of program causes great harm, because the disappearances are still an open wound here."
 Some reacted negatively to Lenny's response to Carl's comment: "Plus, his wife was Madonna", a reference to the film Evita where Madonna played Eva Perón.
 Pepe added "the part about Madonna—that was too much."
 Pepe's request for banning the episode was rejected by the Federal Broadcasting Committee of Argentina on freedom of speech grounds.

 In an unprecedented decision, Fox decided not to air the episode in Hispanic America.
 In an e-mail sent later to the media, the network said that this decision was based on "the possibility that the episode would contribute to reopen wounds very painful to Argentina".
 The Federal Broadcasting Committee made it clear that the episode was not aired in Argentina by Fox's own choice.